mbo_utilities: User Guide#

 output_name=None, # Custom filename for .bin output

-output_suffix=None, # Custom suffix (default: "_stitched" for multi-ROI)
+output_suffix=None, # Custom filename suffix (default: none)

 progress_callback=None, # Callback: func(progress, current_plane)